-- Be transparent with your team – Hold regular staff meetings during the transition to keep your team informed of your plans for hiring a replacement and any added responsibilities they will have until that happens.
-Monitor your team’s morale and make adjustments where needed; always take advantage of opportunities to compliment employees that step up help and let them know you value your efforts.
+- Be transparent with your team – Hold regular staff meetings during the transition of the employee’s resignation to keep your team informed of your plans for hiring a replacement and any added responsibilities they will have until that happens.
+Monitor your team’s morale and make adjustments where needed; always take advantage of opportunities to compliment employees that step up to help and let them know you value your efforts.

-- Collect knowledge – The best way to assist your team and the new leader hired into the role is to provide as much documentation about the job from your exiting employee as possible.
-Most leaders find this to be a challenge because employees generally do not take the time to create documentation facilitating transfer of their knowledge to their successor.
-At the very least, ensure you get these questions answered:
+- Collect knowledge – The best way to assist your team and the new leader hired into the role is to provide as much documentation about the job from your existing employee as possible.
+Most leaders find this to be a challenge because employees generally do not take the time to create documentation facilitating the transfer of their knowledge to their successors.
+At the very least, ensure you get these questions answered before your employee resigns:

 -What are your critical daily tasks and how are they accomplished?

 -What are the top three projects that your successor needs to continue?
 What is the current status and what direction do you recommend for these projects moving forward?

 -Where are your folders with project documentation and login information?

 -Are there any special issues or concerns we should be aware of?